Robustness Challenges in Model Distillation and Pruning for Natural Language Understanding: More Details of Pruning Methods

+\textbf{knowledge Distillation}: For a fair comparison, we do not compare with TinyBERT~\cite{jiao2019tinybert} and MobileBERT~\cite{sun2020mobilebert}, since TinyBERT is fine-tuned with data augmentation on NLU tasks, and MobileBERT is distilled from BERT-large rather than BERT-base.

-It is based on the over-parametrized assumption of the pre-trained language models.
-For iterative magnitude pruning, we freeze all the embeddings modules and only prune the parameters in the encoder (i.e., 12 layers of Transformer blocks).
-After the pruning, the values of the pruned weights are set as 0 in order to reduce the amount of information to store.
-Different from the LTH version, we consider the standard magnitude pruning without using the rewinding scheme.
+\textbf{Magnitude Pruning}: It is based on the overparameterization assumption of pre-trained language models~\cite{xu2021rethinking,huang2021sparse}.
+For iterative magnitude pruning, we freeze all the embedding modules and only prune the parameters in the encoder (i.e., 12 layers of Transformer blocks).
+After pruning, the pruned weight values are set to 0 to reduce the amount of information to store.
+Unlike the LTH version, we consider standard magnitude pruning without using rewinding.